Your Child's IEP & Progress in the General Education Curriculum

 by Suzanne Whitney, Research Editor, Wrightslaw

-In this article, you'll learn what the Individuals with Disabilities Education Act and the No Child Left Behind Act say about your child's involvement in and progress in the general education curriculum.
+In this article, you'll learn about requirements in the Individuals with Disabilities Education Act and the *No Child Left Behind Act for your child's involvement in and progress in the general education curriculum.

-You'll learn about the requirements that schools provide children with special education and related services so they can meet the high expecations and goals established for children who are not disabled.
+You'll learn about the requirement that schools provide children with special education and related services so they can meet the high expecations and goals established for children who are not disabled.

-Finally, you'll learn how to get your state's academic standards and use these standards to develop your child's IEPs.
+Finally, you'll learn how to get your state's academic standards and how to use these standards to develop your child's IEP.